preethikenguva/API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 📌Sample Output:

-->Weather is overcast clouds
+->Weather is clear sky

-->Current Temperature is 32.29
+->Current Temperature is 41.18

-->Current Temperature Feels like is 39.29
+->Current Temperature Feels like is 40.73

-->Humidity is 80
+->Humidity is 19

 And a bar chart with three bars showing Temperature, Feels Like temperature, and Humidity.